grain-lang/grain/stdlib/float64.md

 ## Comparisons

-Comparison functions for working with floating points.
+Comparison functions for working with Float64 values.

 ### Float64.**lt**